By Tom Ballato

 In two professional seasons, Jackson has become a well-known scoring threat.
 He is a crafty point guard that likes to get his teammates involved, but the ability to score from mid-range and the outside has made his game lethal.
 Jackson is a tough player and has a high basketball IQ.
 A big part of his game that is still growing is his free throw percentage, which is something he admitted needs to be more consistent.

 This past summer, he suffered a slight ACL tear in his right knee.
 This injury required surgery, but that didn’t stop a professional team in Tunisia, Africa, from signing him.
 Jackson rehabbed, but never ended up playing for the club because his body wasn’t ready.

-Jackson is continuing to rehab and get ready for this upcoming season.
+Jackson is rehabbing and getting ready for this upcoming season.
 His surgery went well, and he’s coming into form.

 He’s looking to make his return to Qatar and get dual citizenship.
 “I love Qatar; the locals are friendly, and I had a great experience.
 It’s beautiful, and I’m looking forward to going back.”

 Jackson’s long term goal is to prove that he is healthy and capable of running a team at a high level.
 After establishing himself overseas, he hopes to catch an invite to an NBA Summer League team.